redis/redis-doc/topics/streams-intro.md

 As you can see `$` does not mean `+`, they are two different things, as `+` is the greatest ID possible in every possible stream, while `$` is the greatest ID in a given stream containing given entries.
 Moreover APIs will usually only understand `+` or `$`, yet it was useful to avoid loading a given symbol of multiple meanings.

-Another special ID is `>`, that is a special meaning only related to consumer groups and only when the `XREADGROUP` command is used.
+Another special ID is `>`, that has a special meaning only in the context of consumer groups and only when the `XREADGROUP` command is used.
 Such special ID means that we want only entires that were never delivered to other consumers so far.
 So basically the `>` ID is the *last delivered ID* of a consumer group.

-Finally the special ID `*`, that can be used only with the `XADD` command, means to auto select an ID for us for the new entry.
+Finally the special ID `*`, that can be used only with the `XADD` command, means to auto select an ID for us for the new entry that we are going to create.

-So we have `-`, `+`, `$`, `>` and `*`, and all have a different meaning, and most of the times, can be used in different contexts.
+So we have `-`, `+`, `$`, `>` and `*`, and all have a different meanings, and most of the times, can only be used in different contexts.

 ## Persistence, replication and message safety